Applying to a graduate program at UNT is a two-step process:

 Step 2: Departmental Application Requirements

 Submission of official GRE scores is required for doctoral applicants.
-For Masters degree applicants, GRE requirement is waived if previous GPA (overall, or the last 60 hours as calculated by the UNT Toulouse Graduate School) is at least 3.25 [Note: Certification for Educational Diagnostician and IMPACT requires standardized test scores such as GRE, SAT, ACT, or Praxis].
+For Masters degree applicants, GRE requirement is waived if previous GPA (overall, or the last 60 hours as calculated by the UNT Toulouse Graduate School) is at least 3.25.
+IMPACT applications require standardized test scores such as GRE, SAT, ACT, or Praxis regardless of GPA.
+[Note for Educational Diagnostician applicants: as long as previous GPA for undergraduate work is above 2.5 and students graduate the program with 3.0 GPA, there is no requirement for standardized testing scores in order to meet state requirements.
+If these GPA minimums are not met, then standardized test scores such as GRE, SAT, ACT, or Praxis are required.]
 The department views high GRE scores (verbal, quantitative and analytical writing sections) as positive predictors of potential success in the programs, within a competitive holistic framework for evaluating the applicants.
 Applicants are encouraged to aim for at least the 50th percentile in all three sections.
 GRE scores must be sent electronically from ETS, institutional code= 6481.
 Applicants must submit scores that are less than five years old, with exceptions for those that have a completed Master’s degree from UNT.
 Resources can be found at www.ets.org, as well as study materials in most book stores.
 Current UNT students can also participate in exam preparation workshops through the Learning Center.

 At least two written letters of recommendation for Masters applicants, and at least three for Doctoral applicants.
 These letters must be specifically written for the current application, signed by the reference, and printed on his/her official letterhead.
 Higher Education academic references are strongly preferred (at least one is required), and should be in an appropriate position to make academic recommendations (current or former advisor or professor).
 Professionally applicable sources are accepted, but not preferred.
 Personal references are not accepted.
 Letters must address potential as a graduate student; include references to how applicant will benefit from the graduate program in future professional roles; provide evidence of the applicant’s reading, critical thinking, writing and mathematical skills; and attest to applicant’s professional and academic skills.
 It is the applicant’s responsibility to communicate the above requirements of recommendation letters to the individuals writing the letters.